-A report on page 23 provides details of the role, composition and meetings of the Audit Committee together with a description of the work of the Audit Committee in discharging its responsibilities.
+A report on pages 22 and 23 provides details of the role, composition and meetings of the Audit Committee together with a description of the work of the Committee in discharging its responsibilities.

 Mrs Green is the Chairman of the Audit Committee.
-The Audit Committee has formal terms of reference and copies of these are available on request from the Company Secretary.
+The Audit Committee has formal terms of reference and copies of these are available on request from the Company Secretary and on the Company's website.